marcusreimold/MetaboMind/README.md

 The Metabo rules are stored in `METABO_PROMPT` and automatically prefixed to each system prompt.

-The controller now decides between Yin and Yang using sentiment analysis, vague language detection, subgoal progress and the user's emotional state in addition to the entropy trend.
-If uncertainty is detected, a small debug message prints the reason for the selected mode.
+Yin and Yang are primarily selected by an LLM via the function `decide_yin_yang_mode(user_input, metrics)`.
+The metrics include the current entropy delta and a rough emotion estimate.
+The orchestrator keeps a simple heuristic fallback and prints a short debug message whenever the mode changes.

 ## Diagrams